 Most states have laws that make it a crime to infect someone with an STD.
 For example, under Florida law, It is unlawful for any person who has chancroid, gonorrhea, granuloma inguinale, lymphogranuloma venereum, genital herpes simplex, chlamydia, nongonococcal urethritis (NGU), pelvic inflammatory disease (PID)/acute salpingitis, human immunodeficiency virus infection, or syphilis, when such person knows he or she is infected with one or more of these diseases and when such person has been informed that he or she may communicate this disease to another person through sexual intercourse, to have sexual intercourse with any other person, unless such other person has been informed of the presence of the sexually transmissible disease and has consented to the sexual intercourse.

-Essentially, if you know you have an STD and have sex with someone, you can be charged with the crime.
-It depends on whether or not you tell that person that you have the disease.
+Essentially, you can sue someone for not telling you they have an STD and if they have sex with you, they can be charged with the crime.
 If a person is convicted of this offense, this information can be used in a civil case.

 What Damages can a Fort Walton Beach Personal Injury Attorney Demand in a Case Like This?